Home Culture Lightning in a Bottle | A Festival Coming of Age [Recap]

 Another place I wanted to mention, The Woogie Stage was amazeballs.
 The stage has transformed yet again, in a style that I personally feel well captures its iconic “tree” look while still being fresh and new.
 The use of light reactive fabric created a simple yet effective look that brings out certain patterns and designs printed within the fabric depending on what colors are shown upon them.
 It seemed to please the crowd well too, the much-needed shade during the day that turned into a whimsical neon forest at night.
 Designed by the Australian group Glitzern Grime it certainly embodies the look and feel that I personally have experienced in the Australian festival (or as they call then, “bush duffs”) scene of large, vibrant and colorful fabric shade elements, that are both visually appealing and offer the added benefit of keeping those hardcore dancers cool in the middle of the day (when most others are sleeping or hiding in their camps).

 But what about the music?
 That’s what this whole festival is about after all right?
 Or is it…?
 Well, for me it became a much-appreciated background rather than the focus.
 I really did like that there was more than JUST music, although on the music side of things the Thunder stage was my probably my favorite.
 It was a new design, more open than the previous one.
 I got to catch Clozee’s set from backstage (a perk of the job) and the sound and lasers show was next level.
 Another performance that I really loved was the Funk Hunters (I had never seen them live), they brought up Fungineers for one of their songs and turned the whole dance floor into a crazy circus show.
-It’s one of the many things I about LiB, the diversity in performances.
+It’s one of the many things I love about LiB, the diversity in performances.
 It was ZHU though that really made my weekend on the music front.
 Closing out the last night he rocked the crowd from the second he walked on stage, with his signature melodic tone that was interspersed with edgy guitar riffs and even a rendition of Faint by Linkin Park as a tribute to Chester.
 As his set came to a close with Faded, I knew the set, and subsequently, the weekend was coming to an end, but my tired arms (from holding a super silly totem) and body were ready.

 As the sun came up on the final day, I chose to load up my crew, skip one last dip in the lake and leave town before the roads got too crowded, only to break down a mile out of the event.
 As I sat there with three other very tired friends, waiting hours for a tow truck driver to come and save us from our unfortunate fate, I was thinking to myself I wonder how they will top this experience next year?